 Chrome for Android is one of the most popular Android browsers, but it has so many features that you may not have looked yet.
 We show you 14 Chrome tricks on Android that you probably did not know.
-Chrome is installed as a standard app on a large number of Android phones, and an even larger number of users have chosen it as the default browser thanks to its navigation features and its ability to synchronize with the version of Chrome for desktop.
+Chrome is installed as a standard app on many Android phones, and an even larger number of users have chosen it as the default browser thanks to its navigation features and ability to synchronize with the version of Chrome for desktop.

 Google does not stop updating and improving Chrome’s features, making it increasingly useful and versatile.
-This constant update means that with each new Chrome update new features are added.
-In many occasions, users are not aware of these developments and many interesting functions are lost.
+This constant update means that new features are added with each new Chrome update.
+On many occasions, users are not aware of these developments, and many interesting functions are lost.
 Here we show you 14 Chrome tricks for Android that you probably did not know.

 Quickly copy the current URL

 Do you often copy the URL of the web you are visiting to paste it into another app or send it to someone?
 There are several ways to efficiently copy the URL in Chrome for Android.
 The most common is to perform a long press on the URL and choose the option Select all in the menu that appears, then touch on the Copy option.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 This method is effective, but it is not always the fastest because sometimes, and depending on the pulsation you make, the options menu does not always appear on the first attempt.
 Instead, you can display the Chrome options menu by touching the three points and choosing the Share option.
 In the panel that appears, touch on the option Copy to clipboard, and the URL will have been copied in its entirety and is ready to stick in any app or service you need.